 If the police picks you up somewhere on the street you can also ask for asylum at the police station.
 Officially you are legally obliged to immediately ask for asylum once you have entered Austrian territory, otherwise the police can give you a fine for “illegal stay”.
 Keep this in mind in your first contact with the authorities or the police.
 State very clearly that you are applying for asylum (german: “Ich möchte Asyl”) and repeat it if you are being handed over to another police officer or moved to another unit!
+If you are being deported back ilegally without the chance to apply for asylum (a so called “push-back”) we advise you to contact the “Push-Back Alarm Austria” phone: +43 1 3451444.
+Please note: The phone is managed by an independent support group.
+Calling there is by no means a guarantee that your rights to asylum will be acknowledged but it might still be helpful!
 If you apply for asylum at the police they will search your luggage (for “security reasons” but also to find documents and evidences about how you have come to Austria.
 They ask for your name, date of birth, citizenship and language; and your fingerprints will be taken.
 In case they find out that you have been somewhere else in the EU you can be be sent back to the respective country (see: Dublin III).
 You will have a small first interview about how you came to Austria and -rather shortly- about why you left your home country.

 Please name shortly all the reasons why you left your homecountry, also if they insist that you can tell them in a longer interview later.
 This interview will be done by a police officer.
 Whatever you tell them will be written down and used in the whole procedure – so be clear about what you say and try to memorize it.
 If you are a minor they will maybe send you to doctors in order to find out your age.
 Try to stick to one age indication and to one story and not change it anymore as changes made by you at a later point could be problematic for your asylum claim.